-Shetland Residents can name friends and relatives to get discounted fares with Northlink using the Northlink website.
+Shetland Residents apply for an Islander ID from Northlink to obtain a discount and can name friends and relatives to get discounted fares with Northlink using the Northlink website.
 16 - 19 year olds and over 60s get two free return journeys with cabins per year as part of the NEC scheme, which also gives free travel on buses and reduced fares for passengers on the inter-island ferries.
 You can apply for an NEC card at https://getyournec.scot/nec/.
 Travel expenses for medical purposes can be applied for (see above).